Kessock Bridge: Description

 The Kessock Bridge is a cable-stayed bridge across the Beauly Firth, an inlet of the Moray Firth, between the village of North Kessock and the city of Inverness in the Scottish Highlands.

 The bridge has a total length of 1056 m with a main span of 240 m.
-Designed by German engineer Hellmut Homberg and built by Cleveland Bridge, it is similar to a bridge across the Rhine in Düsseldorf.
+Designed by German engineer Hellmut Homberg and built by Cleveland Bridge, it is similar to a bridge across the Rhine between Rees and Kalkar.
 The Beauly Firth is a navigable waterway and hence the bridge is raised high over sea level.
 The four bridge towers dominate the Inverness skyline, especially at night when they are lit.

 The bridge carries the A9 trunk road north from Inverness to the Black Isle.
 It is the southernmost of the "Three Firths" crossings (Beauly, Cromarty and Dornoch) which has transformed road transport in the Highlands.
 It has proved a key factor in the growth of the city of Inverness.

 To protect against any potential seismic activity of the Great Glen Fault, the bridge includes seismic buffers in its construction.
 These buffers are at the north abutment, nearly over the line of the fault, and they supplement longitudinal restraint at Pier 7, the south main pier.
 Each buffer is just over 3 m long and weighs about 2.5 t.

 On the south side of the bridge is the Caledonian Stadium, home of Inverness Caledonian Thistle.

+Incidents

+The bridge has been the focus of mental health concerns in recent years involving people at serious risk of harm and potential suicides.
+In 2022 police were called to 203 such incidents, the highest in five years.
+Fewer callouts to any previous incidents had happened in years before that; 120 occurred in 2021, 69 in 2020, 85 in 2019 and 78 in 2018.
+The incidents have caused the bridge to be closed many times with traffic becoming heavy whilst they divert through local routes such as through Beauly.
+There have been calls for safety improvements to the bridge to prevent incidents.